What is Prostate Cancer?

 ~100% 5-year survival rate

-New diagnoses of prostate cancer are 73% higher in non-Hispanic Black men than in non-Hispanic White men.
-Black men’s prostate cancer mortality is more than double that of men in every other racial/ethnic group.
+New diagnoses of prostate cancer are more than 70% higher in non-Hispanic Black men than in non-Hispanic White men.
+Black men’s prostate cancer mortality is more than double that of White men.

 *Note: All statistics are based on the U.S. population.